Smooth, silky, and suspiciously underrated: there’s just something about Irish whiskey that’s impossible to replicate.

 Knappogue Castle 16 Year Old: Best overall Irish whiskey

 Knappogue Castle 16 Year Old is an intriguing Irish whiskey with an ever-growing number of notes that seem to appear and disappear each time you sip it.
-This no-peat, triple distilled malt whiskey comes aged in both bourbon and sherry barrels, ensuring a well-rounded, slightly sweet aroma and a creamy finish.
+This no-peat, triple-distilled malt whiskey comes aged in both bourbon and sherry barrels, ensuring a well-rounded, slightly sweet aroma and a creamy finish.

 Sip on this deep amber-gold whiskey and breathe in its comforting warmth and earthy appeal.
 The benefits of this bottle never seem to end: while it’s good enough to drink straight or on the rocks, it’s also sweet enough to work perfectly in cocktails or long drinks.
-Complex and smooth, it’s our favourite Irish whiskey if you’re looking to tick all the boxes at once.
+Complex and smooth, it’s our favorite Irish whiskey if you’re looking to tick all the boxes at once.

 Midleton Barry Crockett Legacy: Best high-end Irish whiskey

-Its light, floral aroma paves the way for an entire orchestra of notes, filled with sweet tobacco leaves, sugared peels, toffee and honey from each mere sip.
+Its light, floral aroma paves the way for an entire orchestra of notes, filled with sweet tobacco leaves, sugared peels, toffee, and honey from each mere sip.
 Released in limited quantities, it’s a bottle to never pass up.

 The Irishman Single Malt: Best value Irish whiskey

-This staple bottle is a firm favourite for all kinds of Irish whiskey lovers—easy enough to drink for beginners but complex enough for aficionados to enjoy, too.
+This staple bottle is a firm favorite for all kinds of Irish whiskey lovers—easy enough to drink for beginners but complex enough for aficionados to enjoy, too.
 This triple distilled expression is soft and sweet, a comforting bottle that sits firmly in the middle when it comes to all kinds of notes.

-A warm amber bottle, The Irishman Single Malt is heavy on the fruits, with apricots and mangos taking centre stage on the palate.
+A warm amber bottle, The Irishman Single Malt is heavy on the fruits, with apricots and mangos taking center stage on the palate.
 Its good value ensures you’ll never feel like you’re wasting this bottle, whether you’re sipping on ice or mixing into a round of cocktails with friends.

 Bushmills 21 Year Old: Smoothest Irish whiskey

 Bushmills 21 Year Old is a bottle that’s designed to impress and one that constantly sits at the head of the table when it comes to crowning the best, smoothest whiskey.
-A staple bottle that you’ll quickly find becomes a top choice whenever you’re in the mood for something top shelf, Bushmills is renowned for producing excellent drams and the 21 Year Old is possibly the best example of just that.
+A staple bottle that you’ll quickly find becomes a top choice whenever you’re in the mood for something top shelf, Bushmills is renowned for producing excellent drams, and the 21 Year Old is possibly the best example of just that.